Webbers Falls, Oklahoma

 Webbers Falls is a town in southeastern Muskogee County, Oklahoma, United States.
-The population was 616 at the 2010 census, a decline of 14.9 percent from the figure of 724 recorded in 2000.
+The population was 338 at the 2020 census, down from 616 in 2010.

 The name comes from a seven-foot waterfall in the Arkansas River named in honor of Walter Webber, a Cherokee chief who established a trading post here in 1818.
 He was a leader among the Western Cherokee, also called "Old Settlers".
 They had a treaty with the United States government by 1828, which helped settle some conflicts with the Osage people, who had been forced to give up land to the Cherokee.

-In the late 1830s and 1840, the mass of thousands of Cherokee from the Southeast were forcibly moved into Indian Territory as a result of the US policy of Indian Removal.
+In the late 1830s and 1840, thousands of Cherokee from the Southeast were forcibly moved into Indian Territory as a result of the US policy of Indian Removal.